Thursday, May 4, 2023

 Review: Clément VSOP Rhum Vieux

-Color (5%): Very light, faint gold honey, no brown at all.
+Color (5%): Very light, faint gold honey, no brown.
 Medium thinning at the edges.
 4/5

-Nose (10%): There's a bit of salt to this. lots of fresh sea air.
+Nose (10%): There's a bit of salt.
+Lots of fresh sea air.
 Sweet notes of butterscotch.
 The sugar notes are more delicate.
 Dried fruits and orange marmalade 8/10

-Palate (20%): Nice and oily. lots of orange coming through on the back end. nutty, almond, and amaretto notes dance around.
+Palate (20%): Nice and oily.
+Lots of orange coming through on the back end.
+Nutty, almond, and amaretto notes dance around.
 Some coconut milk slips in.
 Creamy butterscotch.
-Actually pretty dry in terms of sugar content.
-It's odd talking about sugary flavors and saying that it's not sweet, but that's how rum works I guess.
+Actually, it's dry in terms of sugar content.
+It's odd talking about sugary flavors and saying that it's not sweet, but that's how rum works.
 17/20

-Finish (10%): The heat lingers for quite a while. lots of grassy sugarcane flavor and lots of spice.
-It's actually pretty dry in terms of sugar content.
+Finish (10%): The heat lingers for quite a while.
+Lots of grassy sugarcane flavor and lots of spice.
+It's dry in terms of sugar content.
 7/10

 Overall Impression and Harmony (30%): It's been a while since I sipped rum neat.
 This is quite enjoyable.
-I bought this for mixing in tiki cocktails, and it certainly is great for that but it's decent on its own.
-I would like a bit more age on here but it's a tasty gold rum.
+I bought this for mixing in tiki cocktails, and it certainly is great for that, but it's decent on its own.
+I would like a bit more age here, but it's a tasty gold rum.
 Lots of complexity, a great body, and a great mouthfeel.
 25/30

 Retry on Ice (25%): That's really nice.
-The spices come out a lot more. more punchy all around.
+The spices come out a lot more.
+It's more punchy all around.
 All those oils open up to something big.
-I don't notice anything major being lost. this pops and I want to have this in tiki cocktails.
+I don't notice anything major being lost.
+This pops, and I want to have this in tiki cocktails.
 23/25

 Total Ranking: 84% Legendary, AmazingGreatGood, Fair, Average, Tolerable, Swill